AlanNawzadAmin/alannawzadamin.github.io/README.md

 CSCI-102: Data structures Fall 2024. *Reach out if you're an undergrad at NYU and would like to be a grader this fall!*

 CSCI-102: Data structures Spring 2024.
 [Website](https://github.com/AlanNawzadAmin/CSCI-UA-201-011-Spring-2024)

-# Contact
-Please feel free to reach out to me at alanamin@nyu.edu!
-On [Twitter @AlanNawzadAmin](https://x.com/AlanNawzadAmin).